conf8o/chohnaikai/README.md

 So far, this project plan to support local file system and Google Drive by default.

-## Rules for Sorting
+## Rules for Shipment

-Users can set their rules for sorting weighted items.
-(One of sorted items that is going to store into a paticular place is called "Shipment")
+Users can set their rules to sort weighted items.

+The sorted items is going to store into a paticular storage as shipments.

 ```rust
 let weights: HashMap<&str, i32> = [("0.txt", 4), ("1.txt", 6), ("2.txt", 3), ("3.txt", 5)].iter().cloned().collect();